 Sara Bleich is a Professor of Public Health Policy at the Harvard T.H.
 Chan School of Public Health in the Department of Health Policy and Management.
 She is also the Carol K. Pforzheimer Professor at the Radcliffe Institute for Advanced Study.
-She was a panelist for the Forum’s discussion on the Diabetes Epidemic.

 Professor Bleich’s scholarship lies at the nexus of health policy and health services research.
 Her research provides evidence to support policy alternatives for obesity prevention and control, particularly among populations at higher risk for obesity.
 This work is composed of three complementary streams of inquiry: 1) pathways for change in major drivers of calorie intake, 2) health provider opportunities to improve obesity care, and 3) novel environmental strategies for obesity prevention.
 A signature theme throughout her work is an interest in asking simple, meaningful questions about the complex problem of obesity which can fill important gaps in the literature.
 Her research has been published in journals such as the New England Journal of Medicine, Health Affairs, and American Journal of Public Health and has been featured in outlets such as the New York Times, the Wall Street Journal, and National Public Radio.